IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 Naomi was Guru of documentation, pulling together all the words, screenshots, and explanations that should lock in top marks for this assignment (surely, Educators?!).

+There have been too many 2am Discord Meeting Room troubleshooting sessions, shifts at work given up, and even a delayed trip to be with family for Christmas in order to finish this project strong.
+We'd say that 'finish strong' is exactly what we've done here.
 Together, we did an amazing job, and learnt a heck of a lot along the way.

 <br>